meribold/git-snap/readme.md

 files are included depends on whether the file exists in the working tree, the index, `HEAD`, and the tip of the snapshots branch.

+*   If the file doesn't exist in the working tree then it doesn't go into the snapshot commit.
+*   If the file exists but isn't staged then it **doesn't** go into the snapshot commit.
+*   If the file exists in both the working tree and the index then it **does** go into the snapshot commit.

 | working tree | index  | `HEAD` | tip of snapshots branch | included in snapshot commit                                      |
 |--------------|--------|--------|-------------------------|------------------------------------------------------------------|
 |              |        |        |                         | :x:                                                              |